Week Long Solidworks Surfacing Workshop

 Course Duration: 40 hours

 Overview: Learning Solidworks Surfacing is a must in this competitive work environment.
 Helping you become a surfacing expert is through the Solidworks surfacing intensive is our mission.
-This one-week intensive is a workshop that covers all the basics for advanced constraint based Solidworks surface modeling.
-Learn surfacing with respect to ergonomics, plastics, and with respect to how light reflects off of forms.
-Engineers learn to work with industrial designers while industrial designers learn how to encourage engineers to understand form with respect to light reflections.
+This one-week intensive is a workshop that covers all the basics for advanced constraint based parametric Solidworks surface modeling.
+Learn surfacing with respect to ergonomics, plastics, stylized surfaces all with respect to how light reflects off of geometry.
+Engineers learn to work with industrial designers while industrial designers learn how to work engineers to understand form with respect to light reflections.

 Projects: Based upon student interests or job requirements.